Insurance Red-Teaming Plugins

 - Balance Billing Exposure: Inaccurate provider network information leads to surprise medical bills and class action lawsuits

-- Civil Rights Liability: Discriminatory coverage decisions violate ADA, Section 1557, and GINA with severe enforcement consequences
+- Civil Rights Liability: Discriminatory coverage decisions violate ADA, Section 1557, GINA, Fair Housing Act, and ECOA with severe enforcement consequences

-- Financial Impact: Health insurance operations at scale (like CVS/Aetna) serve millions of members daily
+- Financial Impact: Insurance operations at scale serve millions of policyholders daily

 - Regulatory Scrutiny: Insurance AI systems are subject to state DOI oversight, CMS requirements, and federal civil rights enforcement